Pizza Casserole

 Instructions

-• Brown the sausage and ground beef in a large skillet.
-Stir in garlic powder, oregano, and chili powder.
-Add the diced bacon and pour the marinara sauce into the skillet.
-Simmer until warm.
+• Brown the sausage and ground beef in a large skillet, then drain the fat.
+Stir in the garlic powder, oregano, and chili pepper flakes.
+Add the diced bacon and the marinara sauce, and simmer until warm.

-• Bake at 400º Fahrenheit for 10-12 minutes or until the cheese has melted completely.
+• Bake at 400º Fahrenheit for 10 to 12 minutes, until the cheese melts.

 Notes